urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/12 Serialization and Cloning.md

         return null;
     }

+Serialization in different variable types
+  Al primitives are serializable
+  String and wrapper classes (Integer, Double, etc.) implement serializable Static fields
+    Since static fields do not constitute the state of an object, they are never serialized

 Serializable interface
-  It is a marker interface, does not provide any method Classes that do not implement this interface will not have any of their state serialized or deserialized All subclasses of a serializable class are themselves serializable,
+  It is a marker interface, does not provide any method Classes that do not implement this interface will not have any of their state serialized or deserialized Making a class serializable is important from security perspective,
-    unless it contains a non-serializable member object not marked as transient Example
+    because an object's state may comprise confidential information and the developer may not want it shared outside the JVM All subclasses of a serializable class are themselves serializable, unless it contains a non-serializable member object not marked as transient Example